-HerpeCide - We are currently optimizing the anti-HSV ligands in cell culture studies.
-We believe we will be able to successfully advance the optimized drug candidates into animal studies against HSV.
+HerpeCide - We are currently optimizing the anti-HSV ligands in animal studies for different disease indications.
+We believe we will be able to successfully advance the optimized drug candidates into an IND and human clinical trials.
 HerpeCide is being developed as skin cream or gel formulation for the treatment of oral and genital herpes lesions.
+Please see also Herpes Keratitis drug candidate under "Nanoviricides Eye Drops" above.